 He trains staff in safeguarding matters and ensures there is a clear protocol in place to promote the welfare of our pupils.

-As part of the Team Around the Child (TAC), he supports the school to ensure that safeguarding and attendance work is of the highest standard, in line with local and national expectations and school policies.
-Simon works closely with the governor responsible for Safeguarding and Children in Care to ensure we are offering best practice.
+Simon supports the school to ensure that safeguarding and attendance work is of the highest standard, in line with local and national expectations and school policies.
+He works closely with the governor responsible for Safeguarding and Children in Care to ensure we are offering best practice.
 Simon reports directly to both Senior Leaders and to governors.

 Simon works closely with external agencies to ensure pupils & their families are supported.
 Simon aims to advocate for pupils and families, he works with other agencies (both statutory and non-statutory) to support referrals being followed through, so that support is put in place in a timely manner, whenever possible.